 The most prominent symptoms a Patellofemoral Chondromalacia may have is pain in the knee region.
 You may also sometimes feel a grinding or cracking when the knee is bent or extended.
 The pain may also worsen when sitting for a prolonged period of time or when performing activities where pressure is applied to the knees, such as exercise.

 The most effective treatment begins with extensive diagnostics.
 From here, Restore PDX will develop a personalized treatment plan that would best treat your injury.
-Platelet Rich Plasma (PRP) injections and stem cell therapy are some non-invasive treatment options for your Patellofemoral Chondromalacia.
+Platelet Rich Plasma (PRP) injections is just one non-invasive option for your Patellofemoral Chondromalacia.